Utah School Choice Roadmap

 Utah Charter Schools

 Each school has a charter that explains the school’s purpose and what specific community need it serves.
-For instance, that could be providing a Mandarin immersion program or offering a rigorous, literacy-based curriculum.
+For instance, that could be providing a performing arts program or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.
 Charter schools are held accountable to authorizing bodies for student achievement.

 Parents, educators, and community members can find education-related data about public schools (such as student proficiency and student growth rates) at Utah State Board of Education’s Data Gateway.